 When you buy a freehold property, you own both the building and the land it is on outright.
 You are responsible for maintaining them and paying the costs to do so.
 You, as the freeholder, own the ‘title absolute’ and don’t have to pay any service charges or ground rent.
 Most houses are sold as freehold but this isn’t always the case so it’s important to check.

 What is leasehold?

 Short leases also drastically reduce the value of properties.
 A property with only 40 years left on the lease will be worth a lot less than the same property with a lease of 100 years.
-You’ll find it hard to sell your property in the future with a short lease and many lenders won’t approve a mortgage to buy a leasehold property unless the lease has at least 80 years to go.
+You’ll find it hard to sell your property in the future with a short lease.
+Many lenders won’t approve a mortgage to buy a leasehold property unless the lease has at least 80 years to go.

 Ground rent and service charges